apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 ## More Help

-For more detailed syntax and best practices for using MySQL Load, see the [MySQL Load] (../../../sql-manual/sql-reference/Data-Management-Statements/Load/MYSQL-LOAD.md) command manual.
+For more detailed syntax and best practices for using MySQL Load, see the [MySQL Load](../../../sql-manual/sql-reference/Data-Management-Statements/Load/MYSQL-LOAD.md) command manual.